 I wish I could do that every night.
 I miss backpacking.

 "It's 1 o'clock bro!
-But you can stay here til three man, just make sure you check out before the end of my shift," said
+But you can stay here til three man, just make sure you check out before the end of my shift," said the hostel worker.

 Palacio de Carlos V